Hereditary politicians: Taiwan

-During the 2016 legislative election, among 365 candidates 63 of them came from a political family.
+During the 2016 legislative election, among 365 candidates, 63 of them came from a political family.
 Furthermore, among those who came from a political family, 40 of them were children of a former politician.
-Within the 22 cities and counties in Taiwan, the percentage of politicians having political background is 24.6%.
+Within the 22 cities and counties in Taiwan, the percentage of politicians a political background is 24.6%.

 After the 2014 Sunflower Student Movement, there are rising voices from the people for a political landscape change.
 This came along with the public favoring younger forces into the political arena.
-Thus, both KMT and Democratic Progressive Party attempt to refresh their party by recruiting new members.
-However, it is not easy for them to appeal to younger people to join politics; therefore, parties look inwards for second generations.
+Thus, both the KMT and the Democratic Progressive Party attempt to refresh their party by recruiting new members.
+However, it is not easy for them to appeal to younger people to join politics; therefore, parties look inwards for the second generation.

 The Chiang family is the most prominent political family in Taiwan.
-Their historical meaning to Taiwan is very controversial as they helped thrived the Taiwanese economy but at the same time had been highly oppressive toward civil liberty.
+Their historical meaning to Taiwan is very controversial as they helped thrive the Taiwanese economy but at the same time were highly oppressive toward civil liberty.
 The Martial law in Taiwan was enacted in 1948 and lasted till 1987 when Chiang Ching-kuo finally called an end to it.
-Taiwan had been under the restriction of the Martial law for more than 38 years making it the world's second longest Martial law.
+Taiwan had been under the restriction of Martial law for more than 38 years, making it the world's second-longest Martial law.
 During this period of time, many innocent people were accused of being spies from the Chinese Communist.
 Many intellectuals were restricted or even killed.
-In order to avoid being mistaken as spies from China, people were careful not to talk about taboo topics such as the White Terror and the February 28 Incident.
+To avoid being mistaken as spies from China, people were careful not to talk about taboo topics such as the White Terror and the February 28 Incident.